gyacynuk/csc412-notes/README.md

-# CSC412 Lecture Notes: Variational Auto Encoders
+# CSC412 Week 9 Lecture Notes
 The following lecture notes are based upon the week 9 lecture from CSC412: VAEs.
-They have been augmented with additional content from previous lectures, as well as Diederik Kingma's thesis paper, Variational Inference & Deep Learning: A New Synthesis.
+They have been augmented with additional content from previous lectures, as well as with Diederik Kingma's thesis paper, Variational Inference & Deep Learning: A New Synthesis.
+Finally, it should be noted that all included artwork is original.

 ## Probabilistic Modelling
 Let's start by assuming we have some dataset of observed variables 𝐗, |𝐗| = N, where each sample 𝑥 𝛜 𝐗 is independent and identically distributed according to some true distribution, p*(𝑥), that is unknown to us.
 Our goal is to build a probabilistic model, p<sub>θ</sub>(𝑥), that approximates this true distribution.